 A study of 105 doctors with 19,000 patients receiving primary care at Beth Israel Deaconess Medical Center in Boston, Geisinger Health System in rural Pennsylvania, and Harborview Medical Center in Seattle, reveals that information is power for patients in the health care arena.
 OpenNotes allows patients to partner with doctors in conversations about treatment options.
 Patients who see their doctors’ notes have a better sense of their health issues, and they report better medication compliance.

-Results from another “OpenNotes” study, letting patients see their doctors’ notes, also show it can help improve patient “satisfaction, trust and safety.”
+Results from another OpenNotes study, letting patients see their doctors’ notes, also show it can help improve patient “satisfaction, trust and safety.”
 The majority of patients who read their doctors’ notes felt the same about their doctors after reading them, and almost four in ten, 37 percent, felt better about their doctors.
 No doctors who shared their notes reported ordering more tests or more referrals.
 And a slim majority said they believed their patients were more satisfied with their care and trusted them more.

 Major funding is now in place for 50 million more Americans to access OpenNotes.
-We’ve come a long way since this Seinfeld episode in which Elaine struggles without success to see her doctor’s notes.
-It’s worth checking out this short clip below.
+We’ve come a long way since the Seinfeld episode in which Elaine struggles without success to see her doctor’s notes.
+Check out this short clip below.

 Here’s more from Just Care: